HardikSS8/GUI_App_for_Image_Recognition/README.md

    9. Ship
    10. Truck

--> This dataset can be download at here. [https://www.cs.toronto.edu/~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html) or we can import the dataset using the import command from the keras.datasets
+-> This dataset can be download at here. [https://www.cs.toronto.edu/~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html) or we can import the dataset using the import command from the keras.datasets.

-1. Keras is the built-in framework in Python used to develop the deep learning neural-network with the few lines of programming.
-2. TensorFlow is a free and open-source software library for dataflow across a neural-network nodes.

 ## Getting Setup